Last Updated on January 24, 2023 by Dee

 Understand Basic Human Anatomy.

-You don’t need to be Michelangelo with a chisel in your hand, but you should at least know the basics of it, from muscles to bones.
+You don’t need to be Michelangelo with a chisel in your hand, but you should know its basics, from muscles to bones.

 Get to Grips with Color and Composition.

-The third thing is a good sense of color and composition: it’s really important that every digital artist has a thorough understanding of these elements.
+The third thing is a good sense of color and composition: every digital artist must have a thorough understanding of these elements.

 How can I get better at digital painting?